foundry4/ppe-inventory/README.md

 ### Deploy spreadform

  * Deploy spreadform using the `deploy.sh` script - this _should_ guide you with configuration if there are any issues.
- * Update your web form `action` to the URL of yous Spreadform deployment, shown at the end of the output from deployment
+ * Update your web form `action` to the URL of your Spreadform deployment, shown at the end of the output of the deploy script.
+This will be something like `https://europe-west2-<project_id>cloudfunctions.net/form`
- * Grant edit permission on your Google sheet to the the email address of your Spreadform deployment, shown at the end of the output from deployment
+ * Grant edit permission on your Google sheet to the the email address of your Spreadform deployment, shown at the end of the output of the deploy script.
+This will be something like `<project_id>@appspot.gserviceaccount.com`

 ### How it works